San Antonio Missions: Milwaukee Brewers (2019–2020)

-On June 21, 2017, team owner David G. Elmore announced the relocation of the Triple-A Colorado Springs Sky Sox of the Pacific Coast League to San Antonio in 2019.
+On June 21, 2017, team owner David G. Elmore of the Elmore Sports Group announced the relocation of the Triple-A Colorado Springs Sky Sox of the Pacific Coast League to San Antonio in 2019.
 The team would continue use of the Missions nickname, effectively elevating San Antonio to a Triple-A franchise.
 Meanwhile, the Missions Double-A franchise moved to Amarillo and continued to compete in the Texas League as the Amarillo Sod Poodles.

 The Missions signed a two-year player development contract with the Milwaukee Brewers to be their top minor league affiliate through 2020.
 They played their first Triple-A game on April 4, 2019, a 5–3 win, against the Oklahoma City Dodgers at Chickasaw Bricktown Ballpark in Oklahoma City.
 The winning run was scored in the top of the ninth inning when Jake Hager hit an RBI triple scoring Nate Orf and Corey Ray.
 They won their first home game 6–5 over the Memphis Redbirds on April 9.